libssh2/libssh2/docs/libssh2_base64_decode.md

 # DESCRIPTION

-This function is deemed DEPRECATED in 1.0 and will be removed from libssh2 in a future version.
+This function is deemed DEPRECATED in 1.0 and is removed from libssh2 in a future version.
 Do not use it!

-Decode a base64 chunk and store it into a newly allocated buffer. 'dest_len' will be set to hold the length of the returned buffer that '*dest' will point to.
+Decode a base64 chunk and store it into a newly allocated buffer. 'dest_len' is set to hold the length of the returned buffer that '*dest' points to.

 The returned buffer is allocated by this function, but it is not clear how to free that memory!